 - Sells gasoline

 Below you will find more information about sales tax and additional resources including the business tax application, frequently asked questions, additional tax registrations and sales tax rates.

 Juanita is opening a computer store where she’ll sell components parts and offer repair services.
 While she won’t collect sales tax on the repair service, she will be required to collect sales tax on the components she sells.
-To get started, Juanita needs to file a Business Tax Application with the Department and indicate she will be collecting sales tax.
+To get started, Juanita needs to file a Business Tax Application with the Indiana Department of Revenue and indicate she will be collecting sales tax.
 Once she receives her Retail Merchants Certificate, she can then open for business.